KArbeRes/MagentaA11yV2/public/content/documentation/web/component/password-input.md

 ### #a11y - Web Accessibility Acceptance Criteria

-How to test a header
+How to test a password input

-GIVEN THAT I am on a page with a header landmark
+GIVEN THAT I am on a page with a password input

 1. Keyboard for mobile & desktop